Utsira/Soda/README.md

   + `text` - array of strings.
 Describes how each segment will be labelled. eg: `text = {"Buttons", "Switches"}`
   + `panels` - array of UI element identifiers.
 Identifies which panels the segmented button will flick between, corresponds with `text` array. eg: `panels = {buttonPanel, switchPanel}` where `buttonPanel`, `switchPanel` are handles (local variables are fine here) for prior defined Soda elements.
+  + `defaultNo` - integer. if you want one of the segment sections to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"Switches"` from the above list.
+If omitted defaults to 1 (left-most panel)

 #### `Soda.List`

 A vertically scrolling list of elements that the user can select from.
 Has elastic snap-back when user scrolls past edge of list.
 Additional arguments:

   + `text` - array of strings.
 One string for each item in the list. eg `text = {"apples", "oranges", "bananas"}`
-  + `defaultNo` - if you want an item in the list to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"oranges"` from the above list.
+  + `defaultNo` - integer.
+Similar to `Soda.Segment`, if you want an item in the list to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"oranges"` from the above list.
 Omit this for no selection.
   + `callback` - list callbacks return 3 variables, eg: `callback = function(self, selected, txt)`
     1. as always, the sender (the list object itself).
     2. the selected item.
 List items are numbered in order with the variable `idNo`, this can be queried within the callback with eg `selected.idNo`